siepaoling/dotnet-album-viewer/Readme.md

 Versions supported:
 * **Windows 10 or Windows Server 2016**
 * **Docker 17.06 (CE or EE)**
+* **OS/Arch: windows/amd64**

 ### Getting Started - using Docker on Windows ###

+The docker images used in this sample were built for windows/amd64.
+If you are using Windows 10, set your docker desktop to run under *Windows containers*, it does not work with *WSL (Linux) containers*

+You can right click on Docker Desktop > Switch to Windows Containers..

 You don't need .NET Core installed to run the app in Docker.
 Just clone the repo and run: